Abhibhagat1407/serverless_taskmaster/README.md

    * It automatically creates cloud watch log groups for logging.
      ![cloudwatch logs](file:///home/abhishek/Pictures/Screenshots/Screenshot%20from%202023-12-16%2015-19-59.png)

 - Added more Three services like kaamkaro, Kaambharo, and Kaamdikhao these will be created as separate objects and every object uses each lambda for each service or object.
-That means we will be required to type Lamda functions for each service.
+That means we will be required to type Lambda functions for each service.
 - After deploying all of these services you will see the endpoint for each service on the terminal like this:
   ![Screenshot from 2023-12-17 08-55-08](https://github.com/Abhibhagat1407/serverless_taskmaster/assets/109520000/b14c4295-551b-42f8-ba12-215e250cba7b)